Heinz Nigg: Life

+Professional work

-Since 1980 Nigg has been active as a visual anthropologist and community artist.
-His fields of interest are social movements, participation in urban development, and the documentation of migration and mobility.
-In 2017 he curated Rebel Video for the Swiss National Museum, an exhibition about the alternative video movements of the 1970s and 1980s in Switzerland and the UK.
-He mostly works with portraits, based on the methods of Oral History, and he also maintains his involvement in art and photography projects.
+Nigg has been active as a visual anthropologist and community artist since 1980.
+His research and projects address social movements, participation in urban development and the documentation of migration and mobility.
+In 2017, he curated Rebel Video for the Swiss National Museum, an exhibition about the alternative video movements in Switzerland and the UK during the 1970s and 1980s.
+He primarily works with portraits based oral history methods and he is also involved in conceptual art and photography projects.

-Heinz Nigg lives in Zurich, Switzerland, and is the father of a son (*1981).

 DIY

 For Nigg, do-it-yourself video continues to play a crucial role in art, politics and social movements.
-Now an integral part of every mobile phone, video invites participation and is an expression of the digital revolution.
-In his book Rebel Video and on its website, Nigg demonstrates that it is now possible to democratise the production and distribution of audiovisual messages, especially through social media.
+Now an integral feature of mobile communication, video invites participation and is an expression of the digital revolution.
+In his book Rebel Video and on its website, Nigg argues that the production and distribution of audiovisual messages can be democratised, especially through social media.
 In the political sphere, DIY video has become an essential tool for activism and investigative journalism.
 In the arts, DIY video opens up new forms of creative expression for the realisation of experimental works that, according to Nigg, often cross the boundaries between amateur art and professional artistic creation.

 Archiving video

 In collaboration with Memoriav, the Swiss Social Archives, the Media Archive of the Zurich University of the Arts (ZHdK) and Goldsmiths, University of London, Heinz Nigg has digitised and archived several video collections from the 1970s to the 2010s.

-Nigg sees videos from this period as important historical sources, that provide insights into social movements and cultural dynamics of the time.
-They show how video was used to make social change visible.
+Nigg sees videos from this period as important historical sources providing insights into social movements and cultural dynamics.
+They show how video was used to make social change visible, including in contexts of protest.
 For ethnographic urban research, video archives offer authentic representations of different communities inscribing themselves in urban spaces.
 Nigg also believes in their potential for media education, community work and art practices with a social purpose.
 Overall, he sees video archives as sites of memory.
 They contribute to the reflection on new media in society.